sireniaeu/manatee.docs/methods.md

 # Context Actions

-The Context Actions (`/ContextAction`) endpoint can be used to execute actions in the active session of a running Manatee.
+The v1 *context actions* endpoint (with base at `/v1/ContextAction`)  can be used to execute actions in the active session of a running Manatee.

 {% method %}
 ## Perform

-The Perform method executes a named action/flow given that the arguments match the configured flow.
+The *perform* method executes a named action/flow given that the arguments match the configured flow.

 The *identifier* of the flow is given as part of the url: